Haydn Hollis: Notts County

 Hollis completed a two-year scholarship at Notts County, and signed a one-year professional contract with the club before the 2011–12 season.

+Barrow (loan)

 He joined Barrow of the Conference on loan for a month in September 2011.
 He scored on his debut the following day to open the scoring as Barrow went on to win 2–1 at Alfreton Town, (a team he'd represented at youth level) but sustained an ankle injury in training which restricted him to just three league games while at the club.

+Return to Notts County

 Hollis made his first-team debut for Notts County on 2 January 2012, playing the full 90 minutes as County came back from 2–0 down to draw at home to Huddersfield Town.
 This made him the first player to progress from the club's Centre of Excellence to a first-team start since its re-opening in 2008.

+Darlington (loan)

 In March, Hollis signed for Conference club Darlington on loan until the end of the season.
 He went straight into the starting eleven for the visit to Kidderminster Harriers, a 3–1 defeat, and started all their remaining games, scoring the opening goal of the 2–2 draw with Bath City that confirmed Darlington's relegation from the Conference.

+Return to Notts County

 On 11 March 2014, Hollis made his first appearance of the 2013–14 season as he replaced the injured Dean Leacock after 38 minutes of a 3–1 defeat at home to MK Dons.
 He impressed enough to start the next game, a 3–2 defeat to Tranmere Rovers, and in the following game he scored twice as Notts County beat Carlisle United 4–1 at Meadow Lane.
 He scored again two games later, in a 2–0 win against Colchester United.